 Once the Authority has referred a case to us, the parents will be invited to view the school and we will be sent the relevant paperwork to look at.
 We have an Admissions Panel who meet once a week and will decide if they think we are able to meet the student’s needs.
 If so, we will send an expression of interest to the authority and invite the parents to look around the school.
 If the parents are happy with the school, then the student will be invited along to look around.
 The school will also try to visit the student in their current setting, if this is possible or appropriate.
 If the family and LA decide to proceed with the application, then the admissions board will make a final decision and a formal offer of a place will be made to the authority.

-Decisions regarding admissions are based on all information gathered and visits being successful.
-Lack of adequate information may affect the outcome as we will be unable to make a confident judgement as to whether we could meet the student’s needs.
+Decisions regarding admissions are based on all information gathered and successful visits.
+Lack of adequate information may lead to refusal of placement as we will be unable to make a confident judgement as to whether we could meet the student’s needs.
 All offers are conditional on relevant paperwork being provided or completed before the student starts at the school and no transition will begin until the school has received written acceptance of the placement from the authority.

 All students are integrated slowly into the school, to enable them to settle into the routine and to cause as little disruption as possible to the current students.
 This can take up to 6 weeks but is taken at the child’s pace.
 We will offer a phased entry plan based on the child’s age and previous level of attendance.